Election 2020: Advance NZ files injunction against MediaWorks over exclusion from minor parties' debate

 Co-leaders Billy Te Kahika and former National Party MP Jami-Lee Ross said in a statement the urgent interlocutory injunction application was filed in the High Court at Auckland.

-The TV network will host the debate this Saturday with Act leader David Seymour, Green Party co-leader Marama Davidson and Māori Party co-leader John Tamihere.
+The TV network will host the debate, aired this Saturday, with Act leader David Seymour, Green Party co-leader Marama Davidson and Māori Party co-leader John Tamihere.

 Despite being excluded from MediaWorks' debate, Advance NZ will take part in TVNZ's minor party debate because of its criteria to include current sitting members of Parliament.
 Ross is Botany's MP but has said he has dropped out of the race for the electorate ahead of October 17 election.